N8Maynard91/sentry-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.4.

+## Setting up Sentry

+Sign up for a sentry account and create a project for this angular app: https://sentry.io/signup/ Configure your SDK in `src/app/app.module.ts` by replacing the example DSN with one from the angular project you have created.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.